 Ultimately, the university, employees, and students benefit from an engaged and productive workforce.
 A strong onboarding program is an important element of achieving this goal.

-Onboarding Program Development and Training Requirements
+Onboarding Program Development

-- Each college/school/division is required to develop, implement, monitor and maintain a documented onboarding program for all new employees in its division.
+- Each college/school/division is required to develop, implement, monitor and maintain a documented onboarding program for all new employees to its division.
 Colleges/schools/divisions are allowed the flexibility to develop customized onboarding programs, as well as delegate program creation to departments/units, to best meet the needs of their particular environments within the parameters of this policy.

 Onboarding Program Requirements